Skip to main content

 Scope and Contents

-The works and related materials of Molly Peacock span the years 1955 - 2017 and deal primarily with the publication of her novels and manuscripts, as well as personal correspondence.
-However, the majority of the collection is concentrated between 1970 - 1997.
+The works and related materials of Molly Peacock span the years 1955 - 2017 and deal primarily with the publication of her books and manuscripts, as well as personal correspondence.
+However, the majority of the collection is concentrated between 1970-1997.
 The collection is contained in 71 boxes and 10 map case drawers.

 Dates